digitaldias/TaskSchedulerShutdownWindows/README.md

 - Select `Repeat Task every: ` and set it to 5 or 10 minutes, also choose `for a duration of:` and set it to `Indefinetely`
 - Hit OK

 Now the task will run and check if the computer's been idle for more than 3 hours, and shut down your computer.

+> **IMPORTANT** <br />
-You may also want to look over your power settings, and set the sleep/hibernation of your computer to a value higher than 3 hours.
+> You may also want to look over your power settings, and set the sleep/hibernation of your computer to a value higher than 3 hours.
 I set mine to 240 minutes (4 hours) to be sure the computer doesen't sleep before it is shut down.